Code-Institute-Submissions/inscribe/README.md

 #### UX
 * Responsive Navbar.
 * Date-picker calendar from Materialize on Entry creation.
-* Tooltips to guide the user on how to search for their past entries.
+* Tooltips to guide the user on how to search for their past entries <em>and</em> site navigation/submit buttons..
 * Redirecting if unregistered/signed out user attempts to amend user entries.

 #### Account Registration